 Californians Sue DMV to Make Voter Registration Easier

-SAN FRANCISCO (CN) – California’s requirement that applicants fill out separate forms to renew their driver’s licenses and register to vote violates federal law and has depressed voter registration, the League of Women Voters claims in a federal lawsuit.
+SAN FRANCISCO (CN) – California’s practice of making applicants fill out separate forms to renew their driver’s licenses and register to vote violates federal law and has depressed voter registration, the League of Women Voters claims in a federal lawsuit.

 The state chapter of the League of Women Voters and three other groups sued the California Department of Motor Vehicles, Secretary of Transportation Brian Kelly and former Secretary of State Alex Padilla on Tuesday.

-The groups claim that though the state has improved its process for allowing applicants to get driver’s license and register to vote online and in person, it has failed to make the change for those who renew their licenses by mail, and that this violates the National Voter Registration Act of 1993.
+The groups claim that though the state has improved its process for allowing applicants to get driver’s licenses and register to vote online and in person, it has failed to make the change for those who renew their licenses by mail, and that this violates the National Voter Registration Act of 1993.

 The state ranks “a dismal 46th in the nation” in its rate of registered voters, and more than 5.5 million eligible California voters remained unregistered as of February 2017, according to data cited in the complaint.